getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 processed until all debug files have been uploaded.

 Once an issue is shown in the issues stream, it is no longer processed.
-Even with enabled reprocessing, new file uploads will have no effect on such events.
+Even with enabled reprocessing, new file uploads will not effect such events.

 At the moment, this feature only applies to iOS crashes sent with the Cocoa SDK and is not compatible with Symbol Servers.